skliffmueller/hilton-assessment/README.md

 You may access a running instance of the project at: http://hilton.rasterized.net

+Note: Does not work on Edge/IE browser due to the use of FormData object.
+Would have to find an alternative.

 ## Before you begin

 This application has been developed using node version 8.16.0.
 A useful utility for switching between node versions is nvm.